Kaustubh-790/Gist-AI-Research-Agent/README.md

   </a>
 </p>

-The **AI Research Agent** is a smart assistant that helps users **gather, summarize, and synthesize information** on any topic by automatically searching the web, extracting key insights, and citing reputable sources.
+**GIST** is a smart assistant that helps users **gather, summarize, and synthesize information** on any topic by automatically searching the web, extracting key insights, and citing reputable sources.

 It acts like a personal researcher — doing the heavy lifting of reading articles, pulling facts, and generating clean summaries — ideal for **students, professionals, writers, and curious minds**.